simonmaddox/node-hashblue-live/README.md

 Right now, that only works for messages sent by O2 customers.
 But we're working on making it available for messages from any network.

+## A note on O2 Connect

+If you're an O2 Connect user, your Connect account will be deleted if you register with Hashblue Live.
+Unfortunately, at this time they are not compatible.

+If you do not want your O2 Connect account deleted, please do not use Hashblue Live.